Q. I was not offered a room but still really want to live on campus. What are my chances?

 Q. Who will I be sharing with?

-Q. What if I change my mind or find alternative accommodation?
+Q. What if I change my mind or find alternative accommodation after I move in?
 Do I get my deposit back?

 Once you have accepted an offer you are liable for rental charges until the room is re-allocated.
 In addition, in all cases, a €50 administration charge will be deducted from your booking deposit.